How to Weed the Garden: Best Natural Management Tips

 how to weed the garden: sunflowers growing

-The vinegar and salt dry out the weeds, while the dish soap helps the mixture adhere to the leaves.
-Apply this solution directly to the weeds on a sunny day for the best results.
+The vinegar and salt work to dry out the weeds, while the dish soap helps the solution stick to the leaves.

 bright colored dahlias in the garden